imagineLife/human-effort/managing-others/success.md

 - what tests should look like in their shared code-base
 - how a rest-api i architected, how the endpoints are shaped, how the requests && responses are put together
-- when to adopt new technology together - change DBs, re-consider beyond-the-team dependencies, etc -
+- when to adopt new technology together - change DBs, re-consider beyond-the-team dependencies, etc

+### The Ambiguity of Managing Others

 Working with others, managing engineers - the elements of this are not as defined, agreed upon, written or established.
 Books are regularly re-framing the work.
 Enginerring management methods are being framed and reframed.
+The Role is a Team Lead, or an Engineering Manager, or a Lead Full Stack Engineer.
 Scrum is out.
 Agile is outdated.
 Every team is unique.
 It depends on the person.